tatitobar83/s3/README.md

-Add instance segmentation and vision-eye mapping in Docs + Fix minor code bug in other real-world-projects (#6972)
+Explorer with LanceDB, Actions and Docs updates (#7487)